Jmwofford/babyDiv_WDI-curriculum/instructor_notes/sql/sql-joins.md

 Returns all records in the "right" table (orders) whether they have a match in the "left" (customers) table or not.

-## GROUP BY
+## GROUP BY and ORDER BY (10 minutes / 1:10)
 Suppose we want to know the total amount purchased on each order_date provided in the orders table.
 We would use `GROUP BY` to sum the amounts for each date.

-## ORDER BY
-This operation will allow us to order the results based on a specific field we are SELECTing.
+The 'ORDER BY' operation will allow us to order the results based on a specific field we are SELECTing.

 ```
 SELECT order_date, SUM(amount)